 Our flight to Bucharest was scheduled for 7:30, and I had already arranged for a late check-out.
 We had originally planned to visit the National Museum (the building at the far end of Wenceslas Square) in the morning, followed by lunch, and then an hour or two to rest at the hotel before heading to the airport.
 Our plan was foiled from the start, though, as the building was closed for reconstruction.
 Doh!
 So instead, we headed back to Old Town Square.
 As you can see, if you want to experience the square with a little less hustle and bustle, come in the morning.
 This photo was taken around 10:30.
 That’s Old Town Hall on the left, and St. Nicholas Church on the right.

 The ticket we purchased was a combo ticket for both Kinsky Palace and the St. Agnes of Bohemia Convent, so we headed in that direction; it’s a 10-15 minute walk northeast from Old Town Square.
-The convent was built in the 13th century; it was considered one of the most important convents in what was then Bohemia, and one of the most modern buildings in Prague.
+The convent was built in the 13th century.
+Many regarded it as the most important convents in what was then Bohemia, and one of the most modern buildings in Prague.
 The ground floor of the building features a fine exhibition of medieval Czech art, but the real hidden gem is downstairs – the ruins of the original church, and the burial site of King Wenceslas.

 The convent is a somewhat overlooked attraction in Prague, but is a must visit if you are an art and/or history buff, especially if you’re looking for someplace quieter.